-LED, or Light Emitting Diode lights, have become extremely popular in recent years.
+LED, or Light-Emitting Diode lights, have become extremely popular recently.
 Unlike conventional incandescent bulbs, they don’t have a filament that heats up to produce light.

 Because there’s no filament, LED lights last years longer than older bulbs and are more energy efficient.

-In addition to higher energy-efficiency, LED bulbs don’t give off as much heat as other types of lighting, compared with other types of lighting, such as incandescent bulbs.
+In addition to higher energy efficiency, LED bulbs don’t give off as much heat as other types of lighting, compared with different kinds of lighting, such as incandescent bulbs.

-However, no scientific evidence supports the claim that LED lights attracts insects.
-In fact, a 2016 research paper from The University of Bristol (UK) concluded that “LED lights attracted significantly fewer insects than other light sources.“
+No scientific evidence supports the claim that LED lights attract insects.
+In fact, a 2016 research paper from The University of Bristol (UK) concluded that “LED lights attracted significantly fewer insects than other light sources. “

 Traditional incandescent lights give off short-wavelength, ultraviolet (UV) visible light, which attracts some insects.
 On the other hand, LED lights emit invisible infrared radiation (IR), not UV light.